gaelforget/ECCOv4/docs/introduction.rst

 - :ref:`downloads` for an installation guide and links to various analysis tools.

--  :ref:`runs` for simple instructions to reproduce the model simulation.
-In the cloud or on a local computer.
+-  :ref:`runs` for simple instructions to reproduce the model simulation (*).

+Note

+* In the cloud or on a local computer.
 To generate additional output, prepare a new experiment with the model, etc.